DanpheLabs/agent-cred/PRODUCTION_READY.md

 npm install
 npm run dev

-# 3. Connect your wallet and start using AgentPay!
+# 3. Connect your wallet and start using AgentCred!
 ```

 ## 📝 Summary

-AgentPay is **production-ready** with:
+AgentCred is **production-ready** with:
 - ✅ Complete smart contract implementation
 - ✅ Full frontend integration with blockchain
 - ✅ Real-time on-chain data fetching